arshad115/today-i-learned/git/add-another-repository-as-submodule.md

 ```

 ### How to update a Submodule
-If you want to check for new work in a submodule, you can go into the directory and run `git fetch` and `git merge` the upstream branch to update the local code.
+If you want to check for new work in a submodule, you can go into the directory and run ~~`git fetch` and `git merge`~~ `git submodule foreach git pull origin master` the upstream branch to update the local code.

 That's pretty much it!